 - 3-course Thanksgiving prix fixe menu at Emeril’s Tchoup Chop in addition to their regular menu

-- Full Thanksgiving buffet, complete with carved meats, seafood, and a chef’s selection of desserts, at Lakeside Inn is just one example of great options at Orlando hotels
+- A full Thanksgiving buffet, complete with carved meats, seafood, and a chef’s selection of desserts, at Lakeside Inn is just one example of great options at Orlando hotels

 - Buffet with traditional entrees, smoked seafood, live music, and bottomless champagne and mimosas at Mission Inn Resort and Club